spences10/scottspence.com/copy/faq.md

 of knowledge using [Gatsby] (which uses **React** and **GraphQL**) and have consulted on large scale apps using it.

-I have used using styled-components for many projects, I am also comforable using Theme UI and Tailwind CSS.
+I have used styled-components for many projects, I am also comforable using Theme UI and Tailwind CSS.

 For CMS' any opportunity to work with any of the new headless CMS' that are emerging would be great: [Sanity.io], [GraphCMS], [Strapi],